 - Because sunburned stems are less able to transmit moisture from roots to leaves, be sure to cover exposed, horizontal stems of trailing succulents (aloes, senecios, othonna and the like) with dry leaves or mulch.

-— Protect newly installed plants and in-ground succulents susceptible to sun-scorch with floating row covers (ideally), shade cloth, old sheets or temporary shade structures.
+- Protect newly installed plants and in-ground succulents susceptible to sun-scorch with floating row covers (ideally), shade cloth, old sheets or temporary shade structures.
 I use old window screens secured with bricks, but you can buy shade cloth at any home improvement store.
-Leafy branches trimmed from trees works, too; insert branches in the ground next to the plant you want to protect, making sure it’s shaded on the side that gets the most sun.
+In a pinch, set leafy tree trimmings upright in the ground next to a plant you want to protect, on the side that gets the most sun.
 Or use outdoor furniture, keeping in mind the sun moves throughout the day.

-- Plant trees and shrubs that will provide shade where needed during long, hot summer afternoons.
+- Plant trees and shrubs that'll provide shade where needed during long, hot summer afternoons.
 (For low-water varieties good in succulent gardens, see the Companion Plants chapter of Designing with Succulents, 2nd ed.).

-Beige patches on succulents indicate sunburn.
-Cells have been irrevocably damaged, which turns them white or putty-colored.
-This looks similar to frost damage, but instead of leaf tips, you’ll see patches on leaves.
-An otherwise healthy plant will outgrow the damage.
 If marred areas are on outer leaves, so much the better; new growth from the center of the rosette will conceal sunburned areas over time.
-In any case, lower leaves, damaged or not, naturally wither and fall off.
+In any case, lower leaves---damaged or not---naturally wither and fall off.
 Depending on the succulent and the season, recovery from sunburn may take several months to a year.

 How to Water Succulents in Summer.
 OK, we all know that succulents are low-water plants.
 But they’re not “no-water” plants.
 Although they may survive without irrigation during the heat of summer... [continue reading]